Name of Pittsburgh

 of a burg suffix, although the spelling Pittsburg was acceptable for many years and was even held as standard by the federal government (but not the city government) from 1891 to 1911.

 Etymology

 Pittsburgh was named in honor of William Pitt, 1st Earl of Chatham, often referred to as William Pitt the Elder to distinguish him from his son William Pitt the Younger.

-The suffix burgh is the Scots language and Scottish English cognate of the English language borough, which has other cognates in words and place names in several Indo-European languages.
-Historically, this morpheme was used in place names to describe a location as being defensible, such as a hill, a fort, or a fortified settlement.
+The word burgh is a variant of borough, which originally meant "fort" or "castle" but later came to mean "town", especially one with a municipal charter.
 (Note: See Etymology of Burgh for more details.)

 History and spellings

 Pittsburgh is spelled without the h in its 1816 city charter.

 Advertisement for The Pittsburg Dispatch from 1876.
 The newspaper used the Pittsburg spelling from its second year (1847) to its end of publication in 1923.